mcallisto/Scala-3-Android-Studio-Java-template/README.md

 3. you use [STTP](https://github.com/softwaremill/sttp) to query [ScalaDex](https://index.scala-lang.org/)
    and display the results.
 Credits and big thanks for this to [@keynmol](https://github.com/keynmol)

-4. you place additional Scala code directly in the `app` module
+4. you translate to Scala the activity, fragment and model Java code in the `app` module

 ## Notes